Madhavan-no1/Niral_hackathon_team18/README.md

 #Key Functions
-preprocess_text(text): Cleans the input text by removing unwanted characters and normalizing whitespace.

-extract_customer_requirements(transcript): Uses spaCy and a zero-shot classification model to extract customer requirements based on predefined categories.

-extract_company_policies(transcript): Identifies company policies discussed in the transcript using a zero-shot classification model.

-extract_customer_objections(transcript): Extracts customer objections from the transcript using a zero-shot classification model.

-process_transcript(transcript, conversation_id): Combines the above functions to process the entire transcript and return a structured response.

-extract_text_from_pdf(file_path): Extracts text content from a PDF file using PyPDF2.
+preprocess_text(text): Cleans the input text by removing unwanted characters and normalizing whitespace. extract_customer_requirements(transcript): Uses spaCy and a zero-shot classification model to extract customer requirements based on predefined categories. extract_company_policies(transcript): Identifies company policies discussed in the transcript using a zero-shot classification model. extract_customer_objections(transcript): Extracts customer objections from the transcript using a zero-shot classification model. process_transcript(transcript, conversation_id): Combines the above functions to process the entire transcript and return a structured response. extract_text_from_pdf(file_path): Extracts text content from a PDF file using PyPDF2.

+#Conclusion
+This documentation provides an overview of how to set up, run, and use the Flask application for processing customer service transcripts.